ruturajpatra99/AscentAcademy_SurveyForm/README.md

 with that there are some questions that you have to answer.

-I also have used javascript to add form validation in the code and for popup animation.
+I also have used **Javascript** to add form validation in the code and for popup animation.